macstrat/Iso-City-Tools-Releases/README.md

   - `2x3` / `3x2` = `1350`
 - If `tkinterdnd2` is installed, OS drag/drop is enabled; otherwise use **Add PNGs**.
 - Default export format is `webp` with quality `95` (lossy).
 This matches game support and keeps packs smaller.
-- Padding is fixed to `32 px` in this build (matches your workflow).
+- Padding is fixed to `32 px` in this build.